eDiscovery Law & Practice: 30 Federal Judges Weigh In

 One important theme weaves its way through all three sections – the judicial focus on the value of appropriate cooperation as a way to avoid problems, improve quality and outcomes, and eliminate gamesmanship.
 It’s one of the reasons Level 2 Legal is a proud corporate sponsor of The Sedona Conference©, and why I am personally deeply invested in the groundbreaking cooperation initiatives of the Conference, especially including the annual eDiscovery Negotiation Training Program.

 Of course, cooperation does not mean capitulation.
 It’s also an art as much as it involves technical competence.
-Please contact me to discuss – or better yet, consider joining us at the next eDNT program.
+Please contact us to discuss – or better yet, consider joining us at the next eDNT program.
 You’ll be glad you did.